How to build SaaS customer training that shortens time-to-value

 A quick example from Lazarev.agency — Rentcredit case study

 Rentcredit came to Lazarev.agency, the best SaaS design agency, with early design drafts and an unclear product concept.
-We, as the top AI product design agency, reviewed the sketches from UX and business angles, flagged issues (navigation, spacing, visual hierarchy), and proposed improvements.
+We approached it as a SaaS MVP design challenge: clarify the core jobs, then design flows that validate them fast.
+We reviewed the sketches from UX and business angles, flagged issues (navigation, spacing, visual hierarchy), and proposed improvements.

 This job-based structure — listing a property, receiving a deposit, completing an inspection — is the same structure your SaaS customer training should teach.